djcooke/compendium/pomanders.md

       avoid them'
       - 'Both mimics and mandragoras have a high chance of dropping chests, so this can also help with pomander recovery'
-      - 'Not ideal to combine with flight, as that will half the number of enemies that are affected'
+      - 'Not ideal to combine with flight, as that will halve the number of enemies that are affected'
   - name: Purity
     image: purity.png